About

 • Increase community involvement in broadcasting

 • The station’s main transmitter is located at Arthur’s Seat and broadcasts on 98.7 FM.
-The signal is also broadcast from a repeater on 98.3 FM.
+The signal is also broadcast from a repeater on 98.3 FM to the Frankston business district and surrounding areas.

-RPP FM supports itself via membership fees, sponsorship, donations and rental of its equipment.
+RPP FM receives support via membership fees, sponsorship, donations and rental of its equipment.
+It also receives Federal Government funding from the Community Broadcasting Foundation.

 Radio Port Phillip is an Incorporated Association.
 Its constitution permits one vote per individual or group membership and its constitution is based on the Victorian Consumer Affairs ‘Model Rules’.
 There are no pre requisites for general membership.
 Members elect a Committee of Management of 8 members who are appointed on a 3 year rotational basis.
 Any financial member of 12 months or more may nominate for the Committee.
 The Committee meets monthly.

-An executive comprising the statutory office bearers manage the day to day operation in consultation with the station manager who is a full time employee.
-The station also employs a full time administrative assistant whose responsibilities include member services, sponsorship, production scheduling, book keeping and presenter support.
+An executive comprising the statutory office bearers manage the day to day operation in consultation with the Station Manager.
+The station also employs a part time administrative assistant whose responsibilities include member services, sponsorship, production scheduling, book keeping and presenter support.

 The committee of management is currently supported by 5 sub committees.